Hard Money Lenders Boston: Fast Funding Options

 Here’s how HomeLight Buy Before You Sell works:

-There is a flat fee of 2.4% of your current home’s sold price, but the potential savings in other areas can outweigh this cost.
+While there is a flat fee based on the current home’s sold price, the potential savings in other areas can outweigh this cost.
 You might save on moving expenses, temporary housing, and even the purchase price of your new home.
-Additionally, HomeLight’s BBYS fees are generally lower than the interest rates on bridge loans, which currently range from 9.5% to 12%.
+Moreover, HomeLight’s BBYS fees are generally lower than the interest rates on bridge loans, which currently range from 9.5% to 12%.

 3 top hard money lenders in Boston